 For example, in the European Male Ageing Study, 27-39% of men had symptoms of low libido and other sexual symptoms, but only 2% of them were diagnosed to have hypogonadism (the syndrome of low testosterone levels).
 On that line of thought, this article deals with men with extremely low testosterone levels.
 These group of patients usually have deep endocrine disorders, and the appropriate treatment for them is hormone replacement therapy, and nothing else.
 What could drive a man’s body to produce extremely low levels of testosterone?
+Check out the Try Guys testing their Testosterone levels for comparison of what NOT to do!

 INTERESTINGLY THESE EFFEMINATE GUYS HAD PROVEN EXTREMELY LOW TESTOSTERONE “Try Guys”